lucee/lucee-docs/docs/03.reference/01.functions/querydeletecolumn/function.md

     - query
 ---

-removes a row from a query and return removed row as array
+removes a column from a query and returns the removed column as array